fhbzc/CSS_program/README.md

 [Industry Groups （Grouped based on Country/Region）](https://github.com/fhbzc/program-computational-social-science/blob/main/industry_en.md)

+## Disclaimer!

+The programs/researchers/groups listed in this document in the field of computational social science are for reference only, with the purpose of facilitating information flow and sharing.
+The inclusion of these researchers does not imply our endorsement of their institutions, projects, or research directions.
+We encourage readers to further explore and evaluate these researchers and their institutions based on their own needs.

 ## What is Computational Social Science?
 Formally, the idea of compuatational social science research is initiated in a [Science paper](https://www.science.org/doi/full/10.1126/science.1167742?casa_token=_cfPz3X3Rm4AAAAA%3AVTQelmhEE36GXIJ5nsbpuDQcM_A31Axi8u655kvGG0nGxWIDntiR6YDbKaFdzrMW20OFIdhzmfaiog) published in 2009.
 It is an rising interdisciplinary academic sub-field concerned with computational approaches to the social sciences, and is attracting more and more researchers into the field.